wjmatthaeus/R_Speleothem/hendy_v1.md

 sd_d13C<-sd(dat$notrend_d13C)
 dat$z_d13C<-dat$notrend_d13C/sd_d13C
 ```

+It’s worth mentioning that these are not ‘vanilla’ z-scores, as they are
+also de-trended.
+I will refer to them as such because they share the two
+most important properties of z-scores: they are centered and
+standardized.
+That is, the mean of the de-trended z-scores is zero, and
+they are in the unit of standard deviations.

 Let’s see if it made a difference by plotting the z-scores as a time
 series and histograms.